IBM/customer-churn-prediction/README.md

-PASSWORD=**Enter your WML password found in credentials** INSTANCE_ID=**Enter your WML instance_id found in credentials** URL=**Enter your WML url found in credentials** MODEL_URL=**Change with your model url after deploying it to the cloud as in step 8**
+PASSWORD=**Enter your WML password found in credentials** INSTANCE_ID=**Enter your WML instance_id found in credentials** URL=**Enter your WML url found in credentials** MODEL_URL=**Change with your model URL after deploying it to the cloud as in step 8**

 ```
-* copy the variable for the .env file using the variables obtained at the end of [Create Watson Machine Learning Service instance](#7-create-watson-machine-learning-service-instance).
+* Copy the variable for the .env file using the variables obtained at the end of [Create Watson Machine Learning Service instance](#7-create-watson-machine-learning-service-instance).
 Add the `MODEL_URL` that you created in the Notebook.

 * Run the application.